Advanced embryo selection

 Why undergo genetic testing of embryos?

 Each one of us has a genetic blueprint — an ‘instruction manual’ that makes us uniquely human and determines our individual characteristics, from the colour of our eyes to susceptibility to certain allergies.
 This blueprint is contained in every cell of our bodies and is packaged into structures called chromosomes.
-Normally, we have 46 chromosomes — 23 are inherited from the mother, and 23 are inherited from the father.
-Preimplantation genetic testing (PGT) allows us to determine whether an embryo has inherited the correct number, or arrangement, of chromosomes.
+Preimplantation genetic testing (PGT) allows us to test embryos for variations in the number/arrangement of these chromosomes or for a specific known single gene conditions in chromosomes.

 PGT involves taking a sample (or biopsy) of a very small number of cells from the outer layer of an embryo at day 5 or 6 of development.
-From this, we can make predictions about the chromosomes present in each cell of the embryo, allowing us to determine if it is normal (euploid) or abnormal (aneuploid).
-This helps decide on the best embryos to transfer, to reduce the incidence of failed transfers, miscarriage, or babies with chromosomal abnormalities.
+From this, we can make predictions about the chromosomes present in each cell of the embryo, allowing us to determine if it they are suitable for transfer.
+This helps to reduce the incidence of failed transfers, miscarriage, or babies with chromosomal abnormalities.

 PGT-A (Preimplantation Genetic Testing for Aneuploidy)

 PGT-A (previously known as PGS - Preimplantation Genetic Screening), is a screening test used to determine whether there is an abnormal total number of chromosomes in an embryo.
 In most circumstances, an abnormal number of chromosomes is incompatible with life and if these abnormal embryos are transferred, they fail to implant successfully or miscarry.
 However, some abnormal embryos can carry through to birth and result in a baby with a chromosomal disorder — the most well-known example being Down Syndrome.

 What are the benefits of PGT-A?